PremierLangage/platon/README.md

 ### Installation

 Since the platform depends on multiple services like a PostgreSQL database, Elasticsearch, Python, Node, Angular and others projects of the organization... the development process is fully dockerized.
-All the development (code, run, test, deploy) takes place inside docker containers so you don't have to install anything on your system except [`Docker`](https://www.docker.com) and [`Visual Studio Code`](https://code.visualstudio.com).
+All the coding, running, testing and deployment takes place inside docker containers so you don't have to install anything on your system except [`Docker`](https://www.docker.com) and [`Visual Studio Code`](https://code.visualstudio.com).

 You are free to develop on the OS of your choice, it's does not matter thanks to docker, but we recommend you to choose a Linux or an OSX system since the project is fully tested on these two platforms.